Last updated on December 22, 2022 by Wandering our World

-I have to admit – I have a soft spot for Sulaymaniyah (sometimes spelt Sulaimani).
-I’ve spent nearly three years living and working in Iraq and Kurdistan recently, but the year I spent in Sulaymaniyah was one of the best.
+We have to admit – we have a soft spot for Sulaymaniyah (sometimes spelt Sulaimani).
+Having spent nearly three years living and working in Iraq and Kurdistan recently, it was the one year in Sulaymaniyah that was the best.

 The city is often overshadowed by the Kurdish capital of Erbil to the north, however Sulaymaniyah is fascinating, friendly, but also complex.
 The politics of this city is vastly different from that of Erbil – something many foreigners, even those living and working in the region – are not totally aware of.